bahlo/arne.me/content/articles/30-bits-of-advice-for-30-years.md

 Inspired by Kevin Kelly's incredible
 [68 Bits of Unsolicited Advice](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/)[^1],
-I too collected bits of advice which accumulated over the years.
+I collected bits of advice I've picked up over the years—mostly by people wiser than me.

 <!-- more -->